 Incat's world beating Wave Piercing Catamarans are created through a production line system at the dedicated 70,000m2 undercover facility.

-Construction begins in the centre of the vessel allowing rapid growth, in a controlled manner.
-As the fabrication & welding teams progress throughout the vessel, our quality assurance/control departments and survey authorities check and approve the completed structure.
+Modules completed at the various pre-fabrication locations at Incat are then moved into position in Stage 2 of the construction hall applicable to that series of vessel.
+Construction begins in the centre of the vessel allowing rapid growth in a controlled manner.
+As the fabrication and welding teams progress throughout the vessel, our quality assurance/control departments and survey authorities check and approve the completed sections of the structure.

+On completion of this process the fitters, fitout electrical and electronic teams move in and install services and equipment.
 The vessel continues to grow in this position until it is approx 70% of its completed light ship weight, at which time the vessel is rolled back to the next stage of the production sequence.
-With stage 2 cleared modules for the next new build are able to fill this spot.
+With Stage 2 cleared, modules for the next new build are able to fill this spot

-At this stage main machinery such as engines, jets, thrusters, T foils are installed.
-Once the equipment is carefully positioned and secured the vessels’ structure is closed off for the final time and painting and livery requirements are addressed.
+At this stage main machinery such as engines, jets, thrusters, T-foils are installed.
+Once the equipment is carefully positioned and secured, the vessel’s structure is closed off for the final time before painting and livery requirements are addressed.